-The Renewable Energy Center runs Pennsylvania's anemometer loan program.
+The Renewable Energy Center runs Pennsylvania's only Anemometer Loan Program.
 This wind assessment service allows landowners to learn if their site has commercial wind potential.
-If our pre-feasibility analysis indicates that there is commercial wind potential at the site we will measure the resource for a minimum of 12 months, analyze the data, extrapolate the data to different heights, and report the amount of power that would have been generated over that period with a variety of wind turbines.
+If our pre-feasibility analysis indicates there is utility scale wind potential at the site, the landowner will qualify to rent our equipment.
+Studies typically measure the resource for a minimum of 12 months.
+The REC then will analyze the data, extrapolate the data to different heights, and report the amount of power that would have been generated over that period with a variety of wind turbines.

 Allows utility customers to generate their own electricity from renewable resources.
 The customers send excess electricity back to the utility when their system produces more power than they need.

 Community wind is large-scale wind power typically owned by public or private entities for on-site usage or sale to the grid (net-metering).
 Projects can consist of one to several turbines and produce 100 kilowatts – 10 megawatts (enough power for 10 – 2,500 homes respectively).
 The key feature of community wind is local ownership which maximizes local benefit.
 Project costs are typically $300,000 - $3 million plus dollars and can take 5 – 7 years to put together.
 The long-term benefits to the community, measured in energy security, increased revenue, and solidarity, however, last a lot longer.

 There has been an incredible amount of interest in the Community Wind Project since its establishment by the Pennsylvania Department of Environmental Protection in 2005.
 We've received over 600 applications from nearly every county in Pennsylvania.
 We have had 12 wind assessment projects in 7 counties and each site has collected a full 12 months of data.
 See the map and data below.
 Interested in more details about a site or the raw data?
 Please contact us.